How to Check Your PC Power Consumption

 You may determine the power requirements for any individual computer component, including the processor, RAM, graphics card, storage, monitor, and even some activity scenarios, using the OuterVision Power Supply Calculator.

-The OuterVision Power Supply Calculator is the most precise PC power consumption calculator on the market, and it is favoured by makers of PC hardware and power supplies all over the world.
+The OuterVision Power Supply Calculator is the most precise PC power consumption calculator on the market, and it is favored by makers of PC hardware and power supplies all over the world.
 Do you need to determine the power requirements for a rack in a data center?
 Are you building a contemporary gaming PC?
-A low power HTPC media server?
+A low-power HTPC media server?

 #3 You may get a real-time and accurate power usage reading from the Watt meter.